mamontovavv/cinema_tickets/README.md

 # cinema_tickets

-a service of cinema tickets' booking highload, microservice structured and etc
+a service of cinema tickets' booking, highload, microservice structured and etc